Hire Javascript Developer

 In this example, innerFunction is a closure.
 Even after outerFunction has run and returned innerFunction, innerFunction still has access to outerVariable.
 This is why when you call newFunction('inside'), it can still log the outerVariable value ‘outside’ as well as its own argument ‘inside’.

-Read related post Assessing Technical Skills of JavaScript Developers
+Read related post Data Analysis in JavaScript

 The Power of First-Class Functions: JavaScript’s Ace